jkosem/jk-portfolio/README.md

 3. Can also, whilst developing, use `jekyll serve --livereload` which will upon saving, reload the file in browser at `http://localhost:4000/`
 4. Need to `git add .`, `git commit -m <message>` and `git push` to get it to GitHub to get it to be available at URL
 5. Check deployments at [https://github.com/jkosem/jk-portfolio/deployments](https://github.com/jkosem/jk-portfolio/deployments)
+6. If you screw around with both the gem files and/or trying to go back to old versions, and end up getting tons of Ruby errors and that, it's a lot of times easier to just start a new Jekyll project and copy things into it.
+This can be done either by `jekyll <project> new` which does the minimal base install with the Minima theme, or `jekyll <project> new --blank` which creates the extensive folders which is more or less complete.

 ## Links, reference, etc.